Elvisambition/DELIP/README.md

-# DLIP
+# DELIP
-DLIP: Dense Contrastive Language-Image Pre-Training - Official Implementation
+DELIP: Dense Enhanced Language-Image Pretraining - Official Implementation

 ## News 📢

-- **[2023-12-23]** - 🚀 Launched the DLIP code repository!
+- **[2023-12-23]** - 🚀 Launched the DELIP code repository!
 We are currently organizing the code and data for easy open-source access.
-Additionally, we are excited to announce that our paper detailing the DLIP project is in the final stages of preparation and will be published soon.
+Additionally, we are excited to announce that our paper detailing the DELIP project is in the final stages of preparation and will be published soon.
 Stay tuned! 🌟